UACRedark/UACRedark/README.md

+- 📫 To those that 'opted in'.

-- 📫 As I'm sick to deah of resetting your locker codes, they are backed up here.
+As I'm sick to deah of resetting your locker codes, they are backed up here.
 Don't leave anything valuable in them.

 Regards.